The Flintstone Comedy Show: Bedrock Cops

-Production

-In 1975 Alan Reed revealed in an interview with radio historian Chuck Schaden that Hanna-Barbera was developing a series about Fred and Barney's adventures as Bedrock policemen.
-Alan Reed passed away on June 14, 1977 while the cartoon was still in development and was replaced by Henry Corden.
+In 1975, Alan Reed revealed in an interview with radio historian Chuck Schaden that Hanna-Barbera was developing a series about Fred and Barney's adventures as Bedrock policemen.
+Alan Reed died on June 14, 1977, while the cartoon was still in development and was replaced by Henry Corden.

-Plot

-Fred and Barney are part-time police officers assisted by the Shmoo as a trainee where they work under the direction of Sgt.
+In this segment, Fred and Barney are part-time police officers assisted by the Shmoo as a trainee where they work under the direction of Sgt.
 Boulder.
 The trio fought crime in the city of Bedrock, most of the time chasing after the Frankenstones' pet monster Rockjaw.